ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 this proposal is unlikely to appeal to Novices.
 [JONE2003] describes a way that users can implement functions within a spreadsheet to get reuse.
-However, the approach imposes a significant burdern on the user, and does not address reuse of formulas outside the spreadsheet environment.
+However, the approach imposes a significant burden on the user, and does not address reuse of formulas outside the spreadsheet environment.
 Industry has had significant